dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_3/Class_3.md

 This short script will create a new environment named `mdmcleaner` (`conda create...`) and install the MDMcleaner software extracted from the bioconda channel (`conda install...`).
 Finally the environment will be automatically activated.
 For any further use, by running `conda activate mdmcleaner` in the console, this environment will work correctly.

-Run the basic mdmclenaer command and check the options.
+Run the basic mdmcleaner command and check the options.

 ```bash
 (base) [dorian.rojas@accessnode ~]$ mdmcleaner -h